 Then Jesus told him, “Go back home.
 Your son will live!”
 And the man believed what Jesus said and started home.

-God’s timing is a beautiful thing!
 It is often in the timing of an event or miracle in our lives where our faith is strengthened the most.
-The miracle itself is incredible but it’s the timing of the God’s movement that confirms that it is God Himself at work.
+The miracle itself is incredible but it is the timing of God’s movement that confirms that it is God Himself at work.

 I see two elements of timing in this account of John’s: 1.) at the time when the government official’s son became very sick, Jesus was arriving in nearby Galilee, and 2.) the boy was healed at the very time when Jesus had said the words, “Your son will live.”

 For most of my life, I have heard the saints in the church say, “God is always on time.
 He’s never late and He’s never early.”
 I have found that to be true in my own life, but I must admit it is not always easy to patiently wait for God’s timing.
-Yet it is in the waiting that God has our attention and it is in His perfect timing that we learn to trust in Him.
-This is when our faith grows.
+Yet, this is when our faith grows.